-Our compensation program for independent directors and other non-management directors who are not employees of the GE Group (collectively, "Unaffiliated Directors") is designed to achieve the following goals: (a) fairly pay directors for work required at a company of our size and scope of operations; (b) align directors' interests with the long-term interests of our stockholders; and (c) have a compensation structure that is simple, transparent and easy for stockholders to understand.
+Our compensation program for independent directors and other non-management directors who are not employees of the GE Group (collectively, "Unaffiliated Directors") is designed to achieve the following goals: (a) fairly pay directors for work required at a company of our size and scope; (b) align directors' interests with the long-term interests of our stockholders; and (c) have a compensation structure that is simple, transparent and easy for stockholders to understand.
 Our Nominating and Corporate Governance Committee will review director compensation annually.

 Each Unaffiliated Director will receive annual compensation of \$160,000, of which \$50,000 will be paid in cash and \$110,000 will be paid in RSUs.
 The RSUs will be subject to a three-year vesting period and will be credited with amounts equivalent to any regular quarterly dividends paid on our common stock, which amounts will be reinvested in additional RSUs.
 In light of the workload and broad responsibilities of their positions, certain Unaffiliated Directors will receive additional compensation as follows: the Chairman of our board of directors will receive an additional \$90,000 in annual cash compensation, the chairs of the Audit Committee and Risk Committee will each receive an additional \$35,000 in annual cash compensation and the chairs of the Nominating and Corporate Governance Committee, the Management Development and Compensation Committee and any other board committees will each receive an additional \$20,000 in annual compensation.
 Separately, for each board committee meeting attended, an Unaffiliated Director will receive \$2,000 in cash.
-If an Unaffiliated Director is also a director of the Bank and attends a meeting of a Bank committee that takes place on a day when the analogous board committee is not meeting, the Unaffiliated Director will receive \$2,000 in cash for such meeting.
-Unaffiliated Directors can defer up to 80% of their annual cash compensation and RSUs into deferred stock units which will be paid out after they leave our board.
+Unaffiliated Directors can defer some or all of their annual cash compensation and RSUs into deferred stock units which will be paid out after they leave our board.